abyteintime/abit/docs/yarnbox/opcodes.md

 # Disclaimer

-The following table may be incomplete.
+The following table may be incooabsmplete.
 Actual bytecode may contain instructions that are not (yet) in this table; ie. instructions that are registered dynamically and do not appear in Ghidra.

 As mentioned before, the actual names of certain dynamically registered instructions may be my best